In Victorian England, the state of medicine was no laughing matter. But it is now, in the form of BBC’s 1800s-set comedy series “Quacks.”

 To help keep this site running: Willow and Thatch may receive a commission when you click on any of the links on our site and make a purchase after doing so.

 If you like the sound of a historically accurate satire fueled by mid-1800s belief systems, combined with medical drama, silliness, and occasional but copious amounts of fake blood, this one is for you.
-And “Quacks” is currently streaming for free (you’ll find the link at the end of the post).

 The outrageously unbridled age of Victorian medicine provides the setting for “Quacks,” the BBC comedy series about a group of pioneering London doctors.
 Friends and rivals, they attempt to push the boundaries of the medical field, save lives, and make their mark on the world, one risky procedure at a time.